Anibus/ansible-nginx-plus-playbooks/configs/nginx/README.md

 ## Nginx Plus Config Files
-You can add you configuration file here
+You can add you configuration files here